SPOHR, Appellant Form

 -

-Is appellant the same as plaintiff?
+Is appellant the plaintiff?

-Is the petitioner the appellant?
+Is the appellant the plaintiff or defendant?

 The side that files the appeal is called the "appellant."
 The other side is called the "respondent."
 If you appeal, the appellate court will review the trial court record to decide if a legal mistake was made in the trial court that changed the outcome of the case.